-Regional real estate group urges canceling open houses to fight spread of coronavirus
+Regional real estate group acts to halt open houses to fight spread of coronavirus

 During the 2003 SARS epidemic, for instance, home prices in Hong Kong did not fall significantly.
 Sales volume, though, plunged by as much as 72% before returning to normal levels when the epidemic was contained.

-Some large Seattle-area brokerages are following the NWMLS’s lead by taking similar steps to combat the spread of the coronavirus.
+Some large Seattle-area brokerages are following the NWMLS’ lead by taking similar steps to combat the spread of the coronavirus.

 Windermere asked its 6,500 agents to stop holding open houses Monday morning, before the NWMLS announcement.